kayreyn/BIOS611_Project_1/README.md

     > docker build . -t project1-env

 This Docker container is based on rocker/verse.
-To run rstudio server:
+To run rstudio server (replace with your password):

-    > docker run -v `pwd`:/home/rstudio -p 8787:8787\-e PASSWORD=mypassword -t project1-env
+    > docker run -v `pwd`:/home/rstudio -p 8787:8787\-e PASSWORD=some_pw -t project1-env

 Then connect to the machine on port 8787.

-On the command line (replace with your password):
+On the command line:

     > docker run -v `pwd`:/home/rstudio -e PASSWORD=some_pw -it l6 sudo -H -u rstudio /bin/bash -c "cd ~/; R"

 Or to run Bash:

     > docker run -v `pwd`:/home/rstudio -e PASSWORD=some_pw -it l6 sudo -H -u rstudio /bin/bash -c "cd ~/; /bin/bash"

+To examine the Jupyter Notebook code, enter:

+    > docker run -p 8765:8765 -v 'pwd':/home/rstudio -e PASSWORD=some_pw -it project1-env sudo -H -u rstudio /bin/bash -c "cd ~/; jupyter lab --ip 0.0.0.0 --port 8765"

+Then connect to Jupyter by pasting the last token into a browser.

 Makefile
 ===========